HOME > TIGERS > SELLING VICTORIES

 Everard's second "sale" took place at Loiwing and involved a Hayabusa he attacked in a brawl that also included some AVG Tomahawks.
 Afterward, "Chuck Sawyer quietly put a paperback in my hand and said I would enjoy the contents.
 In it was two hundred and fifty U.S. dollars and a scrawled note that said the balance had been contributed to Doc Gentry's Hospital Fund" (page 183).
 Not long after, Everard fired at a "Zero" that was being overtaken by a Tomahawk.
 He was later approached by R.T.
 Smith, who "peeled five hundred green-backs from a hefty roll and stuffed them into my bush-jacket pocket," explaining: "That bastard was a goner after you hit him" (page 190).
 I sent R.T. a copy of the story, but never heard back.

-I take up this question in more detail in the revision of Flying Tigers: Claire Chennault and his American Volunteers, 1941-1942, which HarperCollins publish last year.
+I take up this question in more detail in the revision of Flying Tigers: Claire Chennault and His American Volunteers, 1941-1942.